auto-pts/auto-pts/README.md

 ![](images/autp-pts-architecture-diagram.png)

-auto-pts server: runs on Windows and provides over-the-network XML-RPC interface to PTS.
+**auto-pts server**: runs on Windows and provides over-the-network XML-RPC interface to PTS.
 It is implemented in Python and executed using IronPython

-auto-pts client: runs on GNU/Linux, communicates with the auto-pts server (to start/stop test cases, to send response to PTS inquiries) and communicates with the IUT (Implementation Under Test) to take appropriate actions.
+**auto-pts client**: runs on GNU/Linux, communicates with the auto-pts server (to start/stop test cases, to send response to PTS inquiries) and communicates with the Implementation Under Test to take appropriate actions.
 It is implemented in Python and executed using CPython.

-Implementation Under Test (IUT): It is the host running Bluetooth stack to be tested, this could be an emulator or real hardware.
+**Implementation Under Test (IUT)**: It is the host running Bluetooth stack to be tested, this could be an emulator or real hardware.
 The IUT is controlled by using Bluetooth Test Protocol.

-Bluetooth Test Protocol (BTP): Used to communicate with the IUT.
+**Bluetooth Test Protocol (BTP)**: Used to communicate with the IUT.
 Specified in Zephyr tester directory, [btp_spec.txt](https://raw.githubusercontent.com/zephyrproject-rtos/zephyr/master/tests/bluetooth/tester/btp_spec.txt)

 # Windows Prerequisites